Public Facilities Privacy & Security Act: Music and performances

-Several musicians and entertainers have canceled shows in North Carolina in response to the law or are boycotting the state until it is repealed, including Ani DiFranco, former Beatles drummer Ringo Starr, Boston, Demi Lovato, Nick Jonas, Itzhak Perlman, and Maroon 5.
+Several musicians and entertainers canceled shows in North Carolina in response to the law or boycotted the state until it was repealed, including Ani DiFranco, former Beatles drummer Ringo Starr, Boston, Demi Lovato, Nick Jonas, Itzhak Perlman, and Maroon 5.
 Bruce Springsteen canceled a performance in Greensboro, North Carolina, scheduled for April 10, expressing solidarity for the North Carolina transgender community; management for the Greensboro Coliseum Complex estimated that it lost $100,000 in concession and parking revenue.

 Pearl Jam lead singer Eddie Vedder explained their decision to cancel concerts in NC, saying:

-Musical composer Stephen Schwartz will not allow Wicked to be produced in North Carolina.
+Musical composer Stephen Schwartz did not allow Wicked to be produced in North Carolina due to the bill.

 Cirque du Soleil cancelled their performances of Ovo in Greensboro and Charlotte, and announced the cancellation of Toruk's performances in Raleigh, saying they are "opposed to discrimination in any form.
 The new HB2 legislation passed in North Carolina is an important regression to ensuring human rights for all."

-Other musicians and entertainers have criticized the law but chosen not to cancel shows or boycott.
+Other musicians and entertainers criticized the law but chose not to cancel shows or boycott.
 Cyndi Lauper turned her concert in Raleigh into an event "to build public support to repeal HB2," and committed to donating profits from the show to Equality North Carolina.
 Mumford and Sons performed in Charlotte but donated some of the proceeds to an LGBT organization.
 Laura Jane Grace, a transgender rock musician and lead singer of the punk rock band Against Me!, stated that the band would not be boycotting North Carolina but would donate money from their concert to Time Out Youth, an LGBT advocacy group.
 Beyoncé did not cancel her concert in Raleigh, but posted a statement on her website promoting equality and calling for fans to donate to Equality NC.
 She also sent out a photo of herself wearing a popular t-shirt being sold by Equality NC.
-The band Duran Duran went ahead and performed in the state, but spoke out against HB2 at their concerts.
+The band Duran Duran performed in the state but spoke out against HB2 at their concerts.